theupdateframework/pep-on-pypi-with-tuf/README.rst

 Number Of Keys
 --------------

-The *timestamp*, *snapshot*, and *binned* roles will need to support continuous delivery.
+The *timestamp*, *snapshot*, and *bins* roles will need to support continuous delivery.
 Even though their respective keys will then need to be online, we will require that the keys be independent of each other.
 This allows for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
-Therefore, each of the *timestamp*, *snapshot*, and *binned* roles MUST require (1, 1) keys.
+Therefore, each of the *timestamp*, *snapshot*, and *bins* roles MUST require (1, 1) keys.

-The *binned* role MAY delegate targets in an automated manner to a number of roles called "binned", as we discussed in the previous section.
-Each of the "bin" roles SHOULD share the same key as the *binned* role, due simultaneously to space efficiency of metadata and because there is no security advantage in requiring separate keys.
+The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as we discussed in the previous section.
+Each of the "bin" roles SHOULD share the same key as the *bins* role, due simultaneously to space efficiency of metadata and because there is no security advantage in requiring separate keys.